Learning to Extract Rational Evidence via Reinforcement Learning for Retrieval-Augmented Generation: Preliminaries

 \subsection{Problem Statement}

-In RAG \cite{DBLP:conf/nips/LewisPPPKGKLYR020,DBLP:conf/emnlp/WuZHMS022}, LLMs are given an input query $q$ and a set of top-$k$ retrieved passages $P = \{p_1, p_2, ..., p_k\}$, which aim to generate an output $o$ closing to the golden answer $a$, conditioned on ($q$, $P$).
-In the traditional RAG paradigm, top-$k$ retrieved passages are directly fed into LLMs.
-However, retrieved passages $P$ often contain irrelevant or noisy contents \cite{DBLP:journals/corr/abs-2311-08377,DBLP:conf/emnlp/ZhaoLZHCHZ24}, which considerably degrade LLMs' generation quality.
-Given that, an additional evidence extraction model is proposed to condense $P$ into a concise, query-relevant context $e$ to improve generation quality and speed.
-Formally, the paradigm of \textit{RAG with evidence extraction} can be formulated as follows:
+In RAG~\cite{DBLP:conf/nips/LewisPPPKGKLYR020}, LLMs are given an query $q$ and top-$k$ retrieved passages $P = \{p_1, p_2, ..., p_k\}$, to generate an output $o$ that approximates the golden answer $a$.
+In the traditional RAG, retrieved passages $P$ are directly fed into LLMs.
+However, these passages may contain irrelevant or noisy contents~\cite{DBLP:journals/corr/abs-2311-08377,DBLP:conf/emnlp/ZhaoLZHCHZ24}, substantially degrading LLMs' generation accuracy and efficiency.
+To this end, evidence extraction is introduced to condense $P$ into a concise, query-relevant context $e$, thereby improving generation quality and speed.
+The paradigm of ``\textit{RAG with evidence extraction}'' can be formulated as:

-where $\mathcal{M}_\mathcal{E}(\cdot)$ denotes the evidence extractor; $e$ is the extracted evidence; $\mathcal{M}_\mathcal{G}(\cdot)$ denotes the answer generator, \textit{i.e.,} a LLM; and $o$ is the generated output.
-Despite effectiveness, we argue that this vanilla paradigm may risk filtering out key clues due to a lack of deep reasoning on retrieved passages.
-Going beyond the previous paradigm, we present a novel one of \textit{RAG with \textbf{rational} evidence extraction}, which\, can\, be\, formulated\, as\, follows:
+where $\mathcal{M}_\mathcal{E}(\cdot)$ denotes the evidence extractor; $e$ is the extracted evidence; $\mathcal{M}_\mathcal{G}(\cdot)$ denotes the answer generator.
+Albeit effective, the vanilla paradigm may risk filtering out key clues due to insufficient contextual understanding of retrieved passages.
+To address this issue, we propose a novel paradigm of ``\textit{RAG with rational evidence extraction}'':